Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Flash in the Pan

 - Unusual Eyebrows: Sun Tzu thinks they need to fit better on his face.

-- Vocal Dissonance: He looks like a wise old sage, which makes his energetic, fast-talking style kind of jarring.
+- Vocal Dissonance: He looks like a wise old sage, which makes his youthful voice coupled with his energetic, fast-talking style kind of jarring.

 Shaka Zulu vs Julius Caesar